-Juniper Complete Street Project
+Juniper Street Bicycle / Pedestrian Facilities Project

 (14th St to Ponce de Leon Ave)

 The Juniper Complete Street Project spans twelve blocks between 14th Street and Ponce de Leon.
-The project would create a high quality bikeway and improved pedestrian amenities while also ensuring that vehicular traffic moves through at a steady (yet calmer) pace.
+The project would create a high-quality bikeway and improved pedestrian amenities while also ensuring that vehicular traffic moves through at a steady (yet calmer) pace.
 Plans include new wider sidewalks, street trees, pedestrian‐scaled lighting, trash/recycling receptacles, and a network of stormwater planters that localize rainwater management, thereby reducing demand on City infrastructure.
 Adjacent to the western sidewalk would be a six-to-seven-foot separated bike lane protected by a wide (typically eleven foot) raised/planted barrier at intersections.
 The bike lane buffer between intersections would consist of vertical landscape planters, striping, and bollards.
 Parallel parking within portions of the buffer would provide another layer of protection for those walking or biking.
 The roadway would include two vehicular travel lanes (ten-to-eleven feet wide each) with additional dedicated turn lanes at key intersections with higher traffic demand.

 - 2010 – Midtown Alliance hires design team